ben-kemister/development-cheat-sheets/_javascript/syntax.md

 The order of the elements are preserved and the keys are automatically assigned.
 An array can also store mixed data types (e.g. booleans, Strings, and objects can all exist in the same array).

+The sections below show some of the basics of creating and using arrays, more detailed information can be found on the

 ## Defining an Array

 {% highlight javascript %}